 As you know, certain assets associated with the Enron power and natural gas trading business in North America have been placed for auction in conjunction with matters relating to Enron’s Chapter 11 petition filed with the United States Bankruptcy Court.

-We would like you to sign the agreement and acknowledgement below to indicate that you would agree to and accept the terms and conditions of the attached document if we satisfy the following conditions:
+We would like you to sign the agreement and acknowledgement below to indicate that you would agree to and accept the terms and conditions of the attached document upon transfer to the new entity at the close of the transaction, if we satisfy the following conditions:

 1. The purchaser or contributing partner has an “A” credit rating or better,